danpla/dpscreenocr/doc/manual.md

     in the notification area.

 *   `ui_window_minimize_on_start` (`false` by default) whether to minimize the window on program startup.

-In combination with `ui_window_minimize_to_tray`, this option is useful when adding dpScreenOCR to autostart.
+    In combination with `ui_window_minimize_to_tray`, this option can be useful when adding dpScreenOCR to the autostart, but the `-hide` command-line option may be a better alternative if you want the usual window behavior when starting the program manually.

 *   `ui_window_minimize_to_tray` (`false` by default) whether to hide the window to the notification area when minimizing.
 This option